The Calvary Christian School Handbook

 PHYSICAL EDUCATION UNIFORMS

 Physical education students in grades five through nine must be “dressed out” in the approved Calvary Christian School P.E. uniform.
-(These uniforms are available for purchase through the school office.)
 Students who are not dressed out for P.E. will receive disciplinary action.
 Those actively participating in field day events may also wear these uniforms for field day.
+Students who have P.E. for the last period of the day may wear their P.E. uniform home if they are leaving before 3:30 pm.
+After 3:30 pm all P.E. students should change back into their school uniform if they are still on campus.

-Girls – Girls may wear non-uniform skirts if they come to the bottom of the knees when the girl is standing and cover the knees when she is sitting.
-Denim skirts may be worn if they are loose fitting and are below the knee when standing or sitting.
-Non-uniforms tops may be worn but cannot be low-cut, tight, revealing, immodest, or sloppy in appearance.
+Non-uniform tops may be worn but cannot be low-cut, tight, revealing, immodest, or sloppy in appearance.
 Low-cut necklines and crop tops are not appropriate.
 All tops should be long enough to permit a lady to raise her arms above her head without exposing her abdomen.
 (To measure a low cut, the neckline should not exceed the hand’s width from the collarbone.)
 Designer t-shirts may be worn if they are modest, neat, and without writing.
-CCS Spirit T-Shirts may be worn as well.
-Sleeveless tops are allowed only if the strap is at least 3” in width.
-For on site activities such as field day and other physical activities, girls may wear loose fitting slacks and Capri’s.
-Jean pants are not allowed.
+CCS Spirit T-Shirts may be worn as well if they are CCS approved spirit wear.

 The purpose of discipline is to encourage students to develop biblical self-discipline in their lives (Prov.
 25:28) and to aid young people in the development of Christian character.
 We want to help each student understand his responsibilities and to accept the consequences for his actions.
 Discipline of the student is the joint responsibility of parents, teachers, and the administration.
 We believe that parents and school personnel must cooperate fully with one another.
 Anything that tears down respect and confidence for either will harm the student.